0xsequence/sequence-unreal/README.md

 [This guide](https://developers.google.com/android/guides/client-auth) helps explain how to collect SHA-1 key fingerprints for the **[Android client ID]**.

 #### iOS
-For iOS apps you also need to setup provisioning, [following these docs](https://docs.unrealengine.com/5.1/en-US/setting-up-ios-tvos-and-ipados-provisioning-profiles-and-signing-certificates-for-unreal-engine-projects/).
+For iOS apps you also need to setup provisioning, [following these docs](https://dev.epicgames.com/documentation/en-us/unreal-engine/setting-up-ios-tvos-and-ipados-provisioning-profiles-and-signing-certificates-for-unreal-engine-projects?application_version=5.3)
+New to 5.3 the ability to use Modernized XCode has been added.
+However we've experienced many issues with this setting enabled and recommend turning it off.

 ### Hardware Requirements

-For Hardware Requirements with Unreal please refer to [these docs](https://dev.epicgames.com/documentation/en-us/unreal-engine/hardware-and-software-specifications-for-unreal-engine?application_version=5.2)
+For Hardware Requirements with Unreal please refer to [these docs](https://dev.epicgames.com/documentation/en-us/unreal-engine/hardware-and-software-specifications-for-unreal-engine?application_version=5.3)

 #### Unreal and Xcode Specifics
 During the Unreal Package process in the event a code signing error occurs you can take the following steps within XCode to get your packaged .app file